quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Comparisons for which a $\chi_2$ test of independence returned p < $\frac{0.05}{96}$ (Bonferonni corrected p < 0.05) are annotated with a white dot.
 ](images/fig-spectra-comparison.png){#fig:spectra-comparison width=7in}

-To explore the effects of the two mutator loci in other inbred laboratory mice, we also compared the germline mutation spectra of Sanger Mouse Genomes Project (MGP) strains.
+To explore the effects of the two mutator loci in other inbred laboratory mice, we also compared the germline mutation spectra of Sanger Mouse Genomes Project (MGP) strains [@PMID:21921910].
-Dumont [@PMID:30753674] previously identified private germline mutations in 29 inbred laboratory strains; these private variants likely represent recent *de novo* germline mutations (Figure {@fig:spectra-comparison-mgp}).
+Dumont [@PMID:30753674] previously identified germline mutations that were private to each of the 29 MGP strains; these private variants likely represent recent *de novo* germline mutations (Figure {@fig:spectra-comparison-mgp}).
 Only two of the MGP strains possess *D* genotypes at both the chromosome 4 and chromosome 6 mutator loci: DBA/1J and DBA/2J.
 As before, we tested for epistasis in the MGP strains by fitting two linear models predicting C>A mutation counts as a function of genotypes at `rs52263933` and `rs31001331`.
 A model incorporating an interaction term between genotypes at these loci did not fit the MGP data significantly better than a model with additive effects alone (p = 0.174).